aaiill98/Projects/University Recruitment Portal/README.md

 # University Recruitment Portal

-University Recruitment Portal is a web application designed to connect students and graduates with available job opportunities through an easy-to-use online platform.
+This project was developed as part of the **Internet Technologies** course.
+It is a web-based recruitment portal designed to connect students and job seekers with available employment opportunities through a simple and user-friendly interface.

 ## Overview

-The platform allows users to browse job opportunities, submit applications, and access information about available positions.
-It also provides a structured interface for managing job listings and applications.
+The system allows users to browse job listings, submit job applications, and access information about available opportunities.
+It demonstrates the integration of front-end and back-end web technologies with database connectivity.

 ## Features

-- Browse available job opportunities
+- Browse job opportunities
-- Online job application form
+- Submit online job applications
-- Responsive user interface
+- Responsive and user-friendly interface
-- Database integration using PHP and MySQL
+- Database connectivity using PHP and MySQL
-- Contact page
-- About page
+- About and Contact pages

 ## Technologies